Lai (surname)

-Lai (賴 (赖, Lài)) is a common Chinese surname that is pronounced similarly in both Mandarin and Hakka dialects.
+Lai (賴 (赖, Lài)) is a common Chinese surname that is pronounced similarly in both Mandarin, Hakka dialect and also in the Vietnamese language.
 The meaning of the character used in the Lai (賴) surname is "depend on; trust in; rely on".

 It is also a Hokkien (Southern Fujian)/ Minnan (Southern Min) surname that is romanized as Lua, Nai or Nua.
 In Malaysia, Singapore, Philippines and other parts of Southeast Asia there are Lai migrants from southern Fujian Province who are usually surnamed Lua/ Luah, Loa (romanized from Hokkien / Minnan in Southern Min dialect) or Lye (romanized from Hakka dialect) for the Hakka dialect groups.
 In Sri Lanka, Lye is a common surname among Sri Lankan Malays of Peranakan Chinese descent.

 In Indonesia, most of the Indonesians of Chinese descent changed their surname to an Indonesian surname to comply with 'Cabinet Presidium Decision 127 of 1966' laws during President Suharto's despotic rule.
-However, they usually change to surnames with the same sound or a surname which contains a part of the original surname, hence the Indonesian Lai surname has evolved into Laya, Lais, or Lasuki etc.
+However, they usually change to surnames with the same sound, contains a part of the original surname or totally different sound, hence the Indonesian Lai surname has evolved into Sasmita, Laya, Lais, Lasuki, Irawan,Lohananta etc.

+During the brutal Japanese occupation of Taiwan (1895 -1945), the Lai clan in Taiwan was forced to adopt Japanese surnames such as Segawa and Kiyose etc. After the war, the surname was reverted back to Lai.

 Origins

-The Lais' ancestry were from the State of Lai (賴國) at the beginning of the ancient Zhou Dynasty (1046 BC).
-The area is now around Huangchuan County, Henan province.